chryzsh/DarthSidious/from-network-access-to-domain-admin.md

 Since network access is the only thing provided, the first step naturally becomes to enumerate the network to discover computers.

 ##### Get a domain user
-Once a domain user has been acquired, enumerating the domain itself can begin.
+Only when a domain user has been acquired, enumerating the domain itself can begin.

 ##### Enumerate the domain
 Get an overview of the domain.
 Bloodhound is a key tool for this step.